doc4d/docs/docs/Project/components.md

 #### Configuring a GitLab repository

-Unlike GitHub, GitLab does not upload files in a release.
-Release assets are links (URLs), GitLab only stores the name and URL of assets.
-Every release automatically includes source code archives generated from the Git tag.
+GitLab releases only store the name and URL of assets, they do not contain uploaded files.
 You need to provide your component's zip file as a link.

-1. Upload the component's ZIP file somewhere, i.e. either on an external server, or [using GitLab Package Registry](#using-the-package-registry) (generic package).
+1. Upload the component's ZIP file somewhere, i.e. either on an external server, or [using GitLab Package Registry](#using-the-gitlab-package-registry) (generic package).
 2. Create a [GitLab release](https://docs.gitlab.com/user/project/releases/) for your component, including the link to your component's file as release asset.

 The asset name is typically the project name or an artifact name.

-#### Using the Package Registry
+#### Using the GitLab Package Registry

 The [GitLab Package Registry](https://docs.gitlab.com/user/packages/package_registry/) allows you to host your files in GitLab itself.
 Its main advantages include an authenticated access, stable and versioned urls, and the ability to associate binairies with release tags.
 To use the Package Registry:
-1. Build your file (for example: MyComponent.zip)
+1. Build your component file (for example: *MyComponent.zip*)
 2. Upload it to the [generic packages repository](https://docs.gitlab.com/user/packages/generic_packages/) using a script (see [examples in the GitLab documentation](https://docs.gitlab.com/user/packages/generic_packages/#publish-a-single-file)).
 3. **Deploy** \> **Package Registry** to see the result.
 4. Use the package URL as a release asset link.